Majumdar Rajiv Lochan Das: Contributions to society

 Rajiv Lochan was active in religious and philanthropic endeavours in Kadirpara.
-He and his descendants founded temples dedicated to Shri Shri Radhakanta, Shiva lingam, Dasabhuja, and Shri Shri Lakshmi-Narayan, and instituted the observance of traditional annual festivals (the Baro maase tero parbon).
+He and his descendants founded temples dedicated to Shri Shri Radhakanta, Shiva lingam, Dasabhuja, and Shri Shri Lakshmi-Narayan and instituted the observance of traditional annual festivals (the Baro maase tero parbon).
 According to a 2017 report in the Dhaka Tribune, the Radhakanta Lakshmi Narayan Jiu and Shitala temples in Sreepur Upazila, belonging to the Debuttar Estate, were subjected to acts of vandalism.
 His household maintained a strong tradition of hospitality.
 The estate included several inner courts and a council hall, and was served by six nearby reservoirs-known locally as Pachhpukura, Kaliyatala and Dighi Pushkarini among others.
 His wife, Shivani Thakurani, commissioned a large reservoir on the north-eastern side of the residence, south of the Bil field; this waterbody became known as Bilpukur.

-He was proficient in the Persian language.
-As Persian held significant prestige at the time, he appointed two instructors to advance his studies.
-These instructors were two Muslim scholars, Sayyid Aftab and Mahatab.
+He was proficient in Persian.
+Due to the language's prestige at the time, he appointed two Muslim scholars, Sayyid Aftab and Mahatab, as instructors to advance his studies.

 Rajiv Lochan also commissioned and installed the clay idol of Shri Shri Siddheshwari Kali at Dariapur.
-For the purpose of its regular worship, he endowed approximately forty bighas of tax-free debottur land within Dariapur and adjoining mouzas, listed under Jessore Collectorate Touji No. 4968, and appointed a dedicated sevait.
+For the purpose of its regular worship, he endowed approximately 40 bighas of tax-exempt debutter land in Dariapur and adjoining mouzas.
+This land was registered under Jessore Collectorate Touji No. 4968, for which he appointed a dedicated sevait.
 The first sevait was Raicharan, succeeded by Haran Chandra Chakraborty.
 After the death of Haran Chandra, the service was taken up successively by Lokenath Mishra of Utkal, his nephew Paramananda Mishra, and later Gobindachandra Poti.
 The temple has suffered multiple attacks by local Muslim mobs in the past.
 Most recently, in 2022, the shrine experienced an incident of theft.

 Rajiv Lochan endowed numerous religious and service-related grants.
-He donated portions of his property as debottar, brahmottar and bhogottar lands for temple use and to support resident priests; he also assigned a mahatran (hereditary allotment) of house property to Ramchandra Roy, a Singha-lineage Barendra Kayastha, for the performance of daily and memorial rites.
+He donated portions of his property as debuttar, brahmottar, and bhogottar lands for temple use and to support resident priests; he also assigned a mahatran (hereditary allotment) of house property to Ramchandra Roy, a Singha-lineage Barendra Kayastha, for the performance of daily and memorial rites.
 At or soon after his lifetime, his family donated approximately forty bighas of tax-exempt land from the Kadirpara taluq to fund the annual worship of the temple deity (dedicated to Shiva).
 Patiram Banik of Radhanagar was appointed as the hereditary sebayet (temple attendant), and Uddhav Chandra Ghosh of Nakol received forty bighas to supply dairy and festival provisions (curd, milk, chhana, ghee, butter, etc.).
-The village of Radhanagar was established in the name of the family deity, Radhakanta Jiu; Rajiv Lochan’s descendants later developed market, school and post office in that village.
+The village of Radhanagar was established in the name of the family deity, Radhakanta Jiu; Rajiv Lochan's descendants later developed a market, school, and post office in that village.

 Legacy

 Rajiv Lochan's life has been mentioned in the Bengali book Jessore-Khulnar Itihas (History of Jessore-Khulna) by Satish Chandra Mitra.
-His detailed life and works have been published in the Bengali book Munshianay Chollish Purush edited by Santanu Ghosh, which was later reviewed by Anandabazar Patrika.
+A detailed account of his life and works was published in the Bengali book Munshianay Chollish Purush, edited by Santanu Ghosh and reviewed by Anandabazar Patrika.